 Would I turn in my girlfriend’s family today if I knew they were involved in poaching fish in Florida?

-I would.
-I have seen the damage that it is doing, and I would phone in an anonymous tip to help stop them from doing it today.
+It’s a very tough question.
+I have seen the damage that it is doing, and I would maybe phone in an anonymous tip to help stop them from doing it today.
 We all change as people over time, don’t we?
 I’ve changed over the last twenty years and I have no sympathy for people who are targeting fish or other species illegally in Florida or anywhere else.

 The owners of plenty of restaurants in Florida and across the nation refuse to buy poached fish.
 I wish more had this attitude.
 Our natural resources are being depleted at an alarming (horrifying) rate and if you can do you part when you see poachers on Florida waterways you frequent, we’ll be catching fish for a lot longer.